Safer vehicles

 Financing your car

-If you are thinking of taking out a loan to buy your car, it's easy to get carried away and spend more than you need to.
+If you are thinking of taking out a loan to buy your car, it is easy to get carried away and spend more than you need to.
 Keep in mind that interest can add a lot to the total cost of a car.
 Loans can be financial burden, so be sure of your financial situation and living expenses before taking out a loan.

-Driving restrictions may apply if you are under the age of 25 such as high powered vehicle restrictions for P-platers.
+Driving restrictions may apply if you are under the age of 25, such as high powered vehicle restrictions for P-platers.
 Check the laws and conditions that apply to your licence.

 Safety features to look for